sophiepincuskazmar/aasm/README.md

-# State Machine Exercise
+# State Machine Activity

+Goals of this activity:

+- Get more familiar with the style and flavor of Ruby code as it exists in the wild.
+- Learn about an embedded domain-specific language (eDSL).
+- Give you a tiny but semi-realistic project environment where you can play with Ruby code on your own.

 ## Getting oriented and set up

 This project depends on several third-party libraries, which Ruby calls “[gems](https://rubygems.org).”
 Like most Ruby projects, this project uses [Bundler](http://bundler.io) to manage its gem dependencies and their versions.
 Together, Gems and Bundler are a “package manager.”
 (You may be familiar with other package managers: pip in Python and npm in Javascript.
-Both of those are based on RubyGems and Bundler.)
+Both of those were at least partly inspired by RubyGems and Bundler.)

 Take a look at `Gemfile`.
 It specifies which gems this project depends on, where to install them from, and optionally constraints on which version of the gem to use.
 (Note that `Gemfile` is itself Ruby code!)